HerronTech/soajs.java/README.md

 # soajs.java
 Soajs JAVA Middle Ware (Filter)

-Add this library to your restful service as an external jar (you can find it under dist)
+Add this library to your restful service as an external jar (soajs.java.jar)

 Or through POM.xml